Clan Rising

 What does the surname Berg mean?

-Yes, Berg is a Norwegian surname.
-Its editorial home in this atlas is Norwegian, where the historical territory and family record of the name are concentrated.
+Berg is a Norwegian surname; its home on this atlas is Norwegian, where the historical territory and family record of the name are concentrated.
+Scandinavia long shared its naming customs, so the name's close cognates appear across Norway, Denmark and Sweden; the record documented here follows the Norwegian line.

 How old is the Berg surname?